aws-solutions-library-samples/guidance-for-workforce-management-using-amazon-bedrock/README.md

 The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.

-# AWS Infrastructure Cost Analysis from Pricing Calculator

-This analysis presents the AWS infrastructure components and their associated monthly costs based on the provided AWS Pricing Calculator estimate from May 28, 2025.
-The estimate encompasses a comprehensive cloud architecture with container orchestration, compute resources, storage solutions, security services, and AI capabilities, totaling various services across the US East (N. Virginia) region.

-## Infrastructure Cost Breakdown

-The following table details each AWS service included in the cost estimate, along with their specific configuration parameters and monthly pricing:

 | AWS Service | Dimensions | Cost [USD] |
 |-------------|------------|---------------------|
 | Amazon EKS | Number of hybrid nodes (per month), Number of EKS Clusters (1) | 73.00 |